Raphael Haaser

 Raphael Haaser (born 17 September 1997) is an Austrian World Cup alpine ski racer.
-He specializes in the technical event of giant slalom and Super-G, a speed event.
+He specializes in the technical event of giant slalom and super-G, a speed event.

 Career

 Haaser achieved his first World Cup podium in December 2021, finishing second in a super-G at Bormio.
 At the World Championships in 2023, he took the bronze medal in the combined, following in the footsteps of his older sister Ricarda, who won the bronze in the women's combined the day before.
 Haaser won the gold medal in the giant slalom at the 2025 World Championships.

 Personal life

-Haaser's sister, Ricarda Haaser, is also an alpine skier.
+Haaser's sister Ricarda (b.1993) is also a World Cup ski racer.